rails/rails/guides/source/asset_pipeline.md

   ```ruby
   config.assets.prefix = "/dev-assets"
   ```
-* Do not run the Capistrano deployment task that precompiles assets.
+* The asset precompile task in your deployment tool (_e.g.,_ Capistrano) should be disabled.
 * Any necessary compressors or minifiers must be available on your development system.